neoforged/Documentation/docs/resources/server/recipes/ingredients.md

 ## Custom Ingredient Types

 It is possible for modders to add their custom ingredient types through the `ICustomIngredient` system.
-For the sake of example, let's make an enchanted item ingredient that accepts another ingredient and a map of enchantments to min levels:
+For the sake of example, let's make an enchanted item ingredient that accepts an item tag and a map of enchantments to min levels:

 ```java
 public class MinEnchantedIngredient implements ICustomIngredient {